 It’s Beyond My Control: What message/advise do you have for women who have never bought vintage clothes before?
 For example: what are the key pieces to start building a vintage look?
 What to keep in mind when making a purchase?

 Xtabay vintage: I suggest dipping your toes in with an accessory.
 Perhaps an evening clutch, or a silk scarf.
-Next I would say a coat.
+Next, I would say a coat.
 My Mom never wore vintage until she tried on a gorgeous 50’s swing coat.
 It was charcoal grey with a black velvet collar.
 The quality is beyond anything you can buy today.
 I tell women you would have to spend thousands of dollars to get the same level of quality in a new garment.
 It’s true.
-My Mom has since worn a beaded 1940’s rayon cocktail dress to my brothers wedding and wears vintage dresses to special occasions.
+My Mom has since worn a beaded 1940’s rayon cocktail dress to my brother’s wedding and wears vintage dresses for special occasions.

 Xtabay vintage: It’s so hard to name just three.
 I’ve been selling for well over 20 years.
 So many incredible pieces have come my way.
 A couple of couture late 50’s dresses by Arnold Scaasi always come to mind.
 A 1920’s wedding gown that was out of this world, complete with the most incredible hand made lace headpiece and veil.

 It’s Beyond My Control: What are your favourite vintage brands and are they very difficult to find?